 - Applicants selected for verification can use the tool to update their income information and avoid unnecessary processing delays!

-Select this link for a brief tutorial on the FAFSA-IRS Data Retrieval Tool.
+- Select this link for simple steps on using the FAFSA to IRS Data Retrieval Tool: Simple Steps Tool

 WHEN WILL DATA BE AVAILABLE FROM THE IRS?